encodis/xpants/docs/python.md

 ## python

-Run a python module or
+Run a Python module or
 script

 #### Attributes